falahsheikh/BooleanExpressionComposer/README.md

-# Boolean Expression Constructor
+# Boolean Expression Composer

 ## Overview

-The Boolean Expression Constructor is a simple Java program that helps users construct a Boolean expression based on a truth table.
+The Boolean Expression Composer is a simple Java program that helps users construct a Boolean expression based on a truth table.
 Given the number of variables, it generates a truth table and allows the user to specify the true values for each row.
 The program then constructs a Boolean expression based on the rows where the result is true.

 ## Getting Started